Poisson-Dirichlet branching random walks: Randomly sampled random walk

 and variance

-Since $a' \ge \frac{a}{2} \ge \frac12\sqrt{m} $, it follows from the definition of a Beta random variable that the second probability on the right side of (\ref{E2givenE1}) is $\gg 1$.
-Applying Proposition \ref{expon} followed by Proposition \ref{leading}, the first factor on the right side of (\ref{E2givenE1}) is
+Since $a' \ge\frac{a}{2} \ge\frac12\sqrt{m} $, it follows from the definition of a Beta random variable that the second probability on the right-hand side of (\ref{E2givenE1}) is $\gg 1$.
+Applying Proposition~\ref{expon} followed by Proposition~\ref {leading}, the first factor on the right-hand side of (\ref{E2givenE1}) is